by Jack Dunning

 Figure 7.
 Type the name you want assigned to the new shortcut, then click Finish.

-The QuickLinks menu does not update until the script is reloaded.
+The QuickLinks menu does not update until the menu reloads.
 Activate the menu (+Z), then select Reload QuickLinks, as shown in Figure 8 (left).
 On the next +Z, hovering over the recently changed category folder displays the new addition(s).
 See Figure 8 (right).

 Figure 8.
 Reloading the QuickLinks menu (left) causes the empty category folder link to change to a menu (right).